Weekly Announcements

 Midweek Meeting for Worship at Abington Monthly Meeting

-Midweek Meeting for Worship will occur every Wednesday from 5:00 to 6:00 through the end of the year.
+Midweek Meeting for Worship will occur on Wednesdays (except Christmas Eve) from 5:00 to 6:00 through the end of the year.
 It will include silent worship and opportunities for worship sharing in the manner of Friends.

 For more information, please contact George Schaefer.